 A well-written theme that has had been around for some time will have had any initial bugs ironed out and may not require updating too often.
 So, don’t worry if a theme hasn’t been updated for several months.
 However, if there have been no updates for six months or more, this could become an issue.

 As mentioned above, there are thousands of themes available for WordPress, so your hunt for the perfect theme for your website could take a good deal of time.
 But you can find the best WordPress theme for your needs faster if you search for options designed specifically for your niche.

 So, suppose you need a website for a restaurant business, for example.
 In that case, a Google search for “restaurant WordPress themes” will lead to ready-made themes for your niche.
 And, you will likely find independent reviews of some of the best WordPress themes for that niche, too.

 Narrowing down your search in this way will not only save you time but also yield better results.
 For example, themes developed for photographers will have all the features needed to promote a photography business.

 10. Choose a WordPress Optimized Hosting Platform

-While GoDaddy, AWS, Google Cloud, and others are focused on one-size-fits-all hosting solutions, WordPress-centric hosting companies – like Pressable – offer a platform that is custom-designed for the needs of WordPress (and WooCommerce) websites.
-This includes automated WordPress core updates, 24/7 online support by real-world WordPress experts, a global content delivery network (CDN) for enhanced performance, and other features designed to make your site run better, as well as save you time and money.
+While GoDaddy, AWS, Google Cloud, and others are focused on one-size-fits-all hosting solutions, managed WordPress hosting – like Pressable – offer a platform that is custom-designed for the needs of WordPress (and WooCommerce) websites.
+This includes automated WordPress core updates, 24/7 WordPress online support by real-world WordPress experts, a global content delivery network (CDN) for enhanced performance, and other features designed to make your site run better, as well as save you time and money.